marcoslar/marcoslar.com/setup.md

 iPOD shuffle, but I can definitely carry it on my pocket (the clip is strong enough to carry the device hanging from the jacket).

+The second-best piece of hardware I have is the Kindle Scribe.
+I bought it in 2024 and primarily use it for reading the tons of @{pirated books|| books}@ I have on my hard drive.
+It's big, so PDFs fit just fine.
+The best part is the battery, it usually lasts over a month without needing a charge.

 ### Software

 These days I try to run as much as I can in virtual machines.